 Where to Find a Home Inspector?

-- Professional trade groups.
-Professional trade organizations like the Certified Master Inspectors Board maintain a list of local experienced home inspectors with a minimum of 3 years experience, have performed a minimum of 1000 fee paid inspections, and are held to the highest ethical standards.
-You can locate a Certified Master Inspector at https://certifiedmasterinspector.org/members.
+• Professional trade groups.
+Professional trade organizations like the Certified Master Inspectors Board maintain a list of local experienced home inspectors with a minimum of 3 years experience, have performed a minimum of 1000 paid inspections, and are held to the highest ethical standards.

-- State licensing board.
+• State licensing board.
 Your state licensing board will have a list of all licensed home inspectors in your state.
-The list of home inspectors provided by the state will likely contain little info about the inspector other than if the inspector is Active or Inactive.
+The state’s list of home inspectors will likely contain little info about the inspector other than if the inspector is Active or Inactive.

-- Hire a licensed building contractor or structural engineer.
-Home inspections may not be their primary business, licensed building contractors and structural engineers often provide home inspections services.
-State licensing allows these trades to provide a home inspection.
+• Hire a licensed building contractor or structural engineer.
+Home inspections may not be their primary business.
+Licensed building contractors and structural engineers don’t often provide home inspection services, but some State licensing allows them to have a home inspection.

 The seller can agree to either make repairs, offer the home “as-is” at a negotiated discount, or allow the buyers to exit the contract and refund the earnest money deposit.
 See our article, Negotiate Home Inspection Repairs Like a Pro – Homebuyers Guide.